Our HistoryA Brief History

 Despite being a relatively young facility, the Royal Tyrrell Museum has established itself as Canada’s authority of palaeontology.
 What we lack in age, we make up for with our growing list of accomplishments.

 Recovering from the collapse of the coal industry, Drumheller’s community leaders approached the Alberta Government in the mid-1970s looking for ways to bolster the local economy.
+In the late 1970s, it was decided that a new facility for studying palaeontology would be built in Midland Provincial Park, relocating and expanding the existing palaeontology program of the Provincial Museum of Alberta (now the Royal Alberta Museum).

 The official announcement was made on July 1, 1980, and planning quickly followed.
 Initially intended to be a research and scientific facility, the plans soon changed to include a large public gallery and display area.
 In 1982, Dr. David Baird, former Director of the Canadian Museum of Science and Technology, was hired to oversee the project, which would include both exhibits and educational programs.